alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-This class is just a base value holder in case we don't want to validate anything for example when retrieving a text from the database.
+Now our class is just a value holder and it will serve when we need a text without validation like when retrieving text data from the database.

 {% highlight csharp %}